jeyefendi/js_eventLoop/README.md

-# What is Event Loop / setTimeOut ?
+# What is setTimeOut ?
+That is the global method (window) which takes in function and the time after which it should be completed.